guyoalbert/sflow-Graylog/README.md

 ## sflow-Graylog

-This program allows you to convert sflow logs comming from a port of your machine into simple text lines which are send to another port.
+This program allows you to convert sflow logs comming from a source port of your computer into raw text lines which are sent to a destination port of the same machine.
-So, it's possible to add sflow logs into Graylog by selecting the Raw/Plaintext UDP input and listening the destination port of the program
+So, it's possible to add sflow logs into Graylog by selecting the Raw/Plaintext UDP input and listening the destination port configured in the sflow-adapter program.

 ## installation

 Download this repositary and extract it.
-To compile, use in your terminal :
+To compile, type the following command in a terminal :

 	gcc slow5.c -o sflow-adapter